dynamsoft-docs/label-recognition-docs/introduction/index.md

 ## [Usage scenarios]({{ site.docFullPath }}/use-cases)

 ### VIN Scanning
-Vehicle Identification Numbers (VINs) are commonly used in the automotive industry for vehicles identification.
-With the help of DLR, users can identify any vehicle anywhere, anytime by scanning VINs.
+Vehicle Identification Numbers (VINs) are one of, if not the most important pieces of information commonly used in the automotive industry, usually for vehicle identification.
+With the help of DLR, users can identify any vehicle anywhere, anytime by scanning the VINs.

 ### Retail
-In retail, DLR ensures accurate price label recognition.
-Multiple price labels can be recognized accurately and quickly.
-Even when a barcode is damaged, the employees can make use of the label recognition feature to perform price verification.
+In retail, DLR can help ensure fast and accurate price label recognition, whether it's multiple price labels at a time or just one.
+DLR is not dependent on a price label's associated barcode like the Barcode Reader, so retail employees can still use the label recognition feature to perform price verification .

 ### Inventory and Warehouse Management
 Staff in a warehouse could utilize DLR for inventory management.
 Even if the barcodes are damaged, inventories can be easily recognized with the help of the accompanying text to make sure everything is in its place.